Marlon Samuels: Domestic career

-During the West Indies tour of Australia, on 9 October 2005, Samuels registered his highest first-class score with an innings of 257.
+During the West Indies tour of Australia, on 9 October 2005, Samuels registered his highest first-class score, an innings of 257.
 It was made in a tour match against Queensland at the Gabba.
 His effort was a record score at the ground, beating Martin Love's 250.
 Showing his allround abilities, he followed it up with 5 wickets in the next innings.

 The Bangladesh Cricket Board founded the six-team Bangladesh Premier League in 2012, a twenty20 tournament to be held in February that year.
 An auction was held for teams to buy players, and Samuels was bought by the Duronto Rajshahi for $360,000.
 He was the team's highest run-scorer with 242 from 11 innings in the competition.
 In February 2012, Samuels signed a contract with Pune Warriors India to play for them in the 2012 and 2013 Indian Premier League (IPL).
-The 2012 IPL clashed with Australia's tour of the West Indies, and Samuels was granted permission to skip the three Test series and play in the league.
+The 2012 IPL clashed with Australia's tour of the West Indies, and Samuels was granted permission to skip the three-Test series and play in the league.
 During the tournament, he was reported for having a suspect bowling action, and was suspended from bowling for the rest of the competition.

 In October 2012, Samuels was selected for the Melbourne Renegades in the 2012/2013 Big Bash T20 League.

-Samuels helped Peshawar Zalmi to win the 2017 Pakistan Super League, and Kowloon Cantons to win the 2017 Hong Kong T20 Blitz.
-Despite his then recent success, he was not selected until the 8th round of the 2017 Caribbean Premier League draft, when he was picked up by the St Lucia Stars.
+Samuels helped Peshawar Zalmi win the 2017 Pakistan Super League, and Kowloon Cantons to win the 2017 Hong Kong T20 Blitz.
+Despite his then recent success, he was not selected until the 8th round of the 2017 Caribbean Premier League draft, when he was picked by the St Lucia Stars.